imagineLife/big-site/content/mongo/replication/write-concerns.md

 **1 (default)**: Wait for acknowledgement from the primary node
 **>=2**: wait for acknowledgement from the primary node (n) and and (_number - 1_) secondary nodes
 **majority**: wait for acknowledgement from a majority of nodes - majority is (count-of-nodes) / 2, rounding up.
 Majority is nice, so that when the number of nodes changes, the number of acknowledgements is flexible.

+## Does not impact data replication
+This is only present for us to track "durability".

+## Config Options
+**wtimeout**: set max time the app waits before marking the write as failed.
+This does not equate to a failed write, but tells the requester that the durability has not been met
+**j**: requires that each rep. member needs to get the write AND commit to the journal
+  - note, a majority concern includes this **j** by default
+  - if j is false, the node only needs to store the data in memory before reporting success